DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We made use of DVC for managing our data.
-Since we only worked with this project on a short time horizon the benefits of DVC were not as apparent as they would be with a long-term project.
-The main bonus of DVC in our case was, that DVC allowed cloud services to run without problems and that we could ensure we used the same data when running small tests and checks.

-The benefits of DVC come into effect more on larger projects with more people on a longer time horizon.
-Here the data might change more, and more people will need access to it.
-Therefore it also becomes important that everyone can easily make sure they work with the same data.
-DVC also allows good error tracking, as you can see when errors occur.
+In our project, we utilized Data Version Control (DVC) to manage our data.
+However, given the short duration of our project, the advantages of DVC weren't as evident.
+The primary benefit we experienced was DVC's seamless integration with cloud services, ensuring consistent data usage across various tests and checks.

+DVC's effectiveness is more pronounced in larger, long-term projects involving more team members, particularly in sectors like Data Security where data is constantly incoming.
+In such environments, frequent data changes and the need for multiple access points make it crucial for everyone to work with the same data set.
+Effective data tagging by the development team enhances this process, allowing for the restoration to previous data version if errors arise.

-### Question 11
+### Question 11 [] Klaus

-> **Discuss you continues integration setup.
+> **Discuss your continuous integration setup.
 What kind of CI are you running (unittesting, linting, etc.)?
 Do you test**
 > **multiple operating systems, python version etc. Do you make use of caching?
 Feel free to insert a link to one of**
 > **your github actions workflow.**
 >